 Oculus is owned wholly by Facebook, and Oculus founder Luckey Palmer has said that this enables them to sell “at cost” (or as close to it as they can).
 If we assume that’s true, it’s likely that the $650 price of the Rift will actually be one of the cheapest options, or at least a technically superior option if other headsets cost the same.

 Oculus Rift can be pre-ordered now, but while the first units will be shipping at the end of March, new orders have already slipped to July.
 Pre-ordering the Rift reserves your place in line for the pre-order of the Oculus Touch controllers, the price of which remains unknown but will unlikely be more than $200.

 Users outside of the U.S. should also be aware of additional costs for VAT, import fees, and potentially high shipping rates.
 Australian customers in particular should expect a price closer to $1,000 USD just for the headset.

-It’s worth noting that the Rift will require a beefy PC (check if your PC can handle it).
+It’s worth noting that the Rift will require a beefy PC.
 NVIDIA has stated that rendering the quality required for a comfortable VR experience requires about seven times as much processing power as regular PC gaming.
 Currently, the recommended minimum specs are:

 - 8 GB RAM